I like to build things from corrugated cardboard boxes.

 8) Click the Continue button and select your material.
 Try the “Matboard 1.5mm” option first.
 For my cardboard, this setting is perfect.
 It cuts through cleanly and does not cut into the mat.

 9) Load the mat and press the “Go!” button.
 You’ll see a message about it having a longer cut time than normal.
-When it’s finished cutting (or whenever you choose to stop it), unload the mat, remove the tape and check if the cardboard was cut correctly.
+When it’s finished cutting (or whenever you choose to pause it), check if the cardboard cut through BEFORE you unload the mat.

-Warning: You might want to stop the cut after a few passes instead of the full amount, just to check it.
-You don’t want to cut into your mat.
-This is the test cut, so start out carefully.
+Tip: You might want to pause the cut after a few passes instead of the full amount, just to check it.

 If it cut entirely through the material – great!
 Write down that setting or number of cuts for future reference.